menu

 Overview

 Erieville is a very small town located in the state of New York.
 With a population of 1,863 people and just one neighborhood, Erieville is the 613th largest community in New York.
-Much of the housing stock in Erieville was built prior to World War II, making it one of the older and more historic towns in the country.
+Erieville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Erieville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Erieville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Erieville are a mix of both white- and blue-collar jobs.
 Overall, Erieville is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Erieville who work in management occupations (17.64%), office and administrative support (8.82%), and healthcare (8.16%).

 A relatively large number of people in Erieville telecommute to their jobs.
 Overall, about 12.89% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.